What are Microservices on AKS

 Dynamic Service Discovery and Routing

 By using a service mesh, you can get dynamic service discovery and traffic management.
-This will allow you to perform traffic shadowing, think duplication, very handy for testing.
-For example, you might have an application that communicates to a service, you are planning on releasing a new version of this service but want to test what would happen with live data.
-By using traffic shadowing, you can duplicate this live traffic to your production service and your new, in test service, to see how it behaves.
+This will allow you to perform traffic shadowing, and think duplication, very handy for testing.
+For example, you might have an application that communicates to a service, and you are planning on releasing a new version of this service but want to test what would happen with live data.
+By using traffic shadowing, you can duplicate this live traffic to your production service and your new, in-test service, to see how it behaves.

 Another feature is traffic splitting.
 This makes canary testing easy.
 Let us use the example from above but now the application has finished testing and we want to roll it out, but not to everyone just yet.
 With traffic splitting, we can split the traffic between the two services, say 70% to the old service and 30% to the new service.
 We can then monitor the new service for any errors or issues and continue to increase the percentage of load to 100 when we are confident the new service is working as expected.
 You can also use this for A/B type experimentation for new features to say a web application.